Why Are Dock Workers Striking?

 In real life, the costs of living the good life have soared far above the ability of average workers to pay.
 The official inflation data does not include interest rates.
 It misreads the costs of health insurance.
 It does not account for the real costs of groceries, rent, or much of anything else.
 For this reason, even if workers’ wages are adjusted for inflation, they are still lower in real terms than they were five years ago.

-The Union itself has said this very clearly: “Inflation has completely eaten into any raises and wages.
+The union itself has said this very clearly: “Inflation has completely eaten into any raises and wages.
 Everything has become more expensive, even compared to six years ago.
 Our members are struggling to pay their mortgages, rent, car payments, groceries, utility bills, taxes, and in some cases, their children’s education.
 USMX’s corporate greed has made them delusional—profits over people.”

 In an industry in which pay is determined by union/management negotiations and deals, it is inevitable that high inflation would lead to worker disgruntlement, and hardly surprising that this would end in an old-fashioned strike.
-This same problem is now affecting all private-sector unions such as those in the music industry.
+This same problem is now affecting all private-sector unions, such as those in the music industry.

 There is also a seething bitterness about the social and economic differences between workers and management.
-During the 2020–2021 lockdowns, the workers were sent home without pay to live on stimulus payments from government, which did not come anywhere near covering the bills.
-Meanwhile, management did not miss a paycheck and even enjoyed huge raises from the billions in stimulus payments dolled out to businesses.
+During the 2020–2021 lockdowns, the workers were sent home without pay to live on stimulus payments from government, which did not come anywhere near to covering the bills.
+Meanwhile, management did not miss a paycheck and even enjoyed huge raises from the billions in stimulus payments doled out to businesses.

 The world of lockdowns fed into the entire framing that gave rise to modern labor unions in the first place.
-The claim was that labor needed to cartelize and act as a group, striking from providing services when it was necessary to stop disproportionate power from accruing to management structures.
+The claim was that labor needed to cartelize and act as a group, striking when it was necessary to stop disproportionate power from accruing to management structures.
 The deep idea here is that there is an inherent conflict in a capitalist society in which capital owners extract surplus value from workers who, despite making the enterprise possible, get the short end of the stick.

 It’s a Marxist fable that is generally not true.
-The labor contract is a voluntary one, and the capitalist/owner usually gets more in the way of profit because he/she accepts more responsibility for outcomes.
+The labor contract is a voluntary one, and the capitalist/owner usually gets more in the way of profit because he or she accepts more responsibility for outcomes.
 Capital has to pay out wages and salaries long before the final product is sold and renders revenue, which is to say that all decisions by capital are inherently speculative.
 The tradeoff of being a worker is that you are granted more security without the inherent risk of enterprise.

 All of that presumes a functioning and fluid free market in which competition exists within the market for both firms and workers.
 Everyone works out mutually agreed-upon terms of employment and peace prevails.
 The only time in U.S. history when labor unions gained substantial power over production was during the 1930s and 1940s when government intervened on their behalf and against the managers and stockholders.